 Exton Road, Boscombe, Bournemouth, Dorset

-Following its incorporation into Bournemouth in 1911, the village of Iford very rapidly became a large residential district.
-Land for a new church to serve the district was obtained by Father Gibbons SJ, the parish priest at Boscombe, and funds for the building were raised by local residents.
-An inscription in the church records that one of the principal donors was Margaret Coakley Cundy, who wished the building to be a memorial to Father de la Pasteur SJ.
-The foundation stone was laid by Bishop Cotter on 11 Jan 1939.
-The building was served by Jesuits from Corpus Christi until 1949, when a new parish was formed.
+Following its incorporation into Bournemouth in 1911, the village of Iford rapidly became a large residential district.
+Land for a new church to serve the district was obtained by Fr Gibbons SJ, the parish priest at Boscombe, and funds for the building were raised by local residents.
+An inscription in the church records that one of the principal donors was Margaret Coakley Cundy, who wished the building to be a memorial to Fr de la Pasteur SJ.
+The foundation stone for the church, designed by Thomas Henry Birchall Scott, was laid by Bishop Cotter on 11 Jan 1939.
+The parish was served by Jesuits from Corpus Christi until 1949, when an independent parish was erected.
 The church was consecrated in 1957.

-The church is in a vaguely Italianate in style, with facings of red brick laid in English bond, and pantile roof.
-The plan comprises nave and aisles, with an entrance lobby flanked by sacristies/vestries at the ritual west end.
-This is expressed externally by a central tower-like projection with a round headed central doorway with a mural by Gabriel Pippet in the tympanum; the centre is flanked by the hipped roof ends of the nave and by lower hipped roof elements in front of the aisles, which themselves have flat roofs.
-The side elevations are very plain, with brick pilaster strips and pairs of round-headed windows high in the wall of each bay.
+The church is in a loosely Italian basilican style, with facings of red brick laid in English bond, and pantile roof.
+The plan comprises nave and aisles, with an entrance lobby flanked by sacristies (original baptistery) at the ritual west end.
+A central tower-like projection has a round-headed central doorway with a mural by Gabriel Pippet in the tympanum; the centre is flanked by the hipped roof ends of the nave and by lower hipped roof elements in front of the aisles, which themselves have flat roofs.
+The side elevations are plain, with brick pilaster strips and pairs of round-headed windows high in the wall of each bay.

 The interior is an attractive space.
 The walls are plastered and painted, the five-bay nave arcades have wide round-headed arches carried down onto plastered brick piers.
 The nave has a segmental plaster ceiling, with flat ceilings over the aisles; there is no clerestorey.
 At the west end of the nave is a gallery; the space below was enclosed by glazed partitions in 2005.
 At the east end of the nave is a shallow windowless apse.